leoweyr/LegacyScriptEngine_Scaffold/README.md

 ### Deploy the Legacy Script Engine plugin package to the LeviLamina server by path

-> ⚠️ **Known Issue**
->
-> When deploying to a remote LeviLamina server where the target plugin has never been installed before, the local terminal may still be waiting after the deployment task is completed, please use CTRL + C to manually terminate the local terminal.

 ```bash
 npx lses deploy-path <path> [options]
 ```